mbernste/mbernste.github.io/_posts/2024-11-16-Art_of_War_part1.md

 **Therefore measure in terms of five things, use these assessments to make comparisons, and thus find out what the conditions are.
 The five things are the way, the weather, the terrain, the leadership, and discipline.**

 * From the outset, Sun Tzu quantifies the core components one needs to gain an advantage in conflict.
 There are exactly five things: a quantity.
 This very first suggestion addresses the act of “assessment”.
 This will remain a key theme throughout the book.
-To gain an advantage, one must acquire information and process that information.
-Gathering intelligence and making rational use of it is the key to victory.
+To gain an advantage, one must acquire information and leverage that information.
+Gathering intelligence and assessing it objectiveluy to gain an advantage is the key to victory.

 **The Way means inducing the people to have the same aim as the leadership, so that they will share death and life, without fear of danger.**